boblancer/Schedule/README.md

 # Schedule
-This is prototype of Schedule app.
+This is prototype of Schedule app on iphone 7(without proper autolayout yet)